Genus Zero Kashiwara-Vergne Solutions from Braids: Introduction

 The genus zero extension of the classical KV problem allows operations involving multiple inputs.
 In particular, a genus zero KV solution is a tangential automorphism \(F\colon \exp(\lie_n) \to \exp(\lie_n)\) satisfying the condition

-as well as a generalised second KV equation.
-In~\cite{AKKN18highergenus}, Alekseev, Kawazumi, Kuno, and Naef constructed such higher-arity solutions by inductively gluing together classical KV solutions.
-In this paper, we use their construction to define a non-symmetric, group-colored operad \(\solkv\) of genus zero KV solutions~(\cref{thm:operad-SolKV}).
-Then, given a moperad isomorphism \((\varphi^1, \varphi)\colon \hPaB^1 \to \CD^+\), one can identify the family of tangential automorphisms \(F_{0w}\) indexed by parenthesizations \(w\) of the identity permutation \(12\cdots n\) with the suboperad of \(\solkv\) generated by the binary solution \(F_{0(12)}\) (\cref{thm:SolKV-from-moperad}).
-This provides explicit formulas for genus zero KV solutions of all arities arising from a Drinfeld associator.
+as well as a generalized second KV equation.
+In~\cite{AKKN18highergenus}, Alekseev, Kawazumi, Kuno, and Naef construct such higher-arity solutions by inductively ``gluing together'' classical KV solutions.
+We use their construction to define a non-symmetric, group-colored operad \(\solkv\) of genus zero KV solutions, colored by Duflo functions~(\cref{thm:operad-SolKV}).
+Then, given a homomorphic expansion $(\varphi^1,\varphi)$ of the moperad $\hPaB^1$, we identify a family of tangential automorphisms \(\{F_{0w}\}\), indexed by parenthesizations \(w\) of the identity permutation \(12\cdots n\).
+This coincides with the suboperad of \(\solkv\) generated by the binary solution \(F_{\varphi^1}\) (\cref{thm:SolKV-from-moperad}).
+As a result, we obtain explicit formulas for genus zero KV solutions of all arities arising from a Drinfeld associator.

-A better-behaved class of automorphisms are the \emph{special automorphisms}, which are those tangential automorphisms of $\exp(\lie_n)$ which act trivially on the abelianization.
+A class of better behaved automorphisms of the free group are the \emph{special automorphisms}: those tangential automorphisms of $\exp(\lie_n)$ which act trivially on the abelianization.
+Special automorphisms in particular form an operad in the category of prounipotent groups: that is, restricting the partial compositions from $\TAut$ to $\SAut$ makes them group homomorphisms.
 A source of special automorphisms comes from Kohno’s isomorphism